 On the other side of things, there’s beard butter.
 Beard butter is a thicker moisturizer that contains rich humectants, or ingredients that seal moisture into your skin and hair follicles.
 Common ingredients in beard butter include shea butter, cocoa butter, avocado oil, and grapeseed oil.

-While both beard oil and butter work well – they both provide different types of moisture.
-But, don’t worry, we’ll cover the benefits, differences, and disadvantages of both products below.
+While beard oil works well too, what it's used for is slightly different.
+But don’t worry, we’ll cover the benefits, differences, and disadvantages of both products below.

 Benefits of Beard Butter

 As you know, beard butter is rich, thick, and sometimes creamy.
 It’s probably obvious, but you can think of its consistency as similar to butter (ok, you probably saw that coming)...

 Here are a few things that beard butter will do for your glorious facial hair:

 The biggest benefit of beard butter, and beard oil for that matter, are the moisturizing properties.

 You can thank the high-powered humectants for that.

 Humectants trap moisture deep inside each individual hair fiber – giving your beard that long-lasting hydration it needs.